SemClone/community/docs/_blog/2025-12-04-welcome-to-semclone-community.md

 - Compliance is automated, not a burden
 - Open source is used safely and legally
 - AI coding assistants understand licensing
-- Organizations collaborate instead of duplicate efforts
-- Compliance tools are accessible to everyone
+- Compliance tools are simple and accessible to everyone

 **Welcome to SEMCL.ONE.
 Let's build the future of compliance together.**